dogweather/forkful/content/en/cpp/files-and-io/creating-a-temporary-file.md

   \ data temporarily and is deleted after use.
 Programmers do it to handle intermediate\u2026"
 lastmod: '2024-03-13T22:45:00.375371-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that's designed to store data\
-  \ temporarily and is deleted after use.
-Programmers do it to handle intermediate\u2026"
+summary: Creating a temporary file means making a file that's designed to store data temporarily and is deleted after use.
 title: Creating a temporary file
 weight: 21
 ---